vijjus/w251-final-project/README.md

 ### New Person Identification ###

+We use the face identification package that use keypoint detection to person an offline clustering of previously unidentified faces and if we find a number of images of the same person, we prompt the user to identify the person by name.
+This could be a visiting relative or a neighbor that visits often.
+If the person is identified, then a collection (1-3) of the images of this person are stored in the *knowns* folder with the person's name.
+The application cache is updated so that this person is now considered a known person, and all policies related to known people apply to this new person.

+In our subfolder **new_faces**, please see the notebook *new_faces.ipynb* for an example of this functionality in action.

 ### Image Captioning ###

 During the project review, we were given feedback about exploring the ability to detect more complicated things, such as a person delivering a package.
 We will experiment with image captioning pre-trained models for this: